-Header and trailer structure
+1.4.2.4 Header and trailer structure

-The following code shows the parts of the Header and Trailer of a contiguous object which are of interest with respect to metadata:
+The following code shows the parts of the Header and Trailer of a contiguous object that are of interest with respect to metadata:

-''' // 16 byte GUID identifying this as either a header or trailer // Headers are: DE393979-5188-4b6c-8E63-EEF8AEE0DD38 // Trailers are: FDCEDB70-F786-4b4f-A4D3-C728B3417106 uint8 fGUID [16]; // UID of the corresponding object in the database LittleEndianUnsignedInt32 fObjectUID; // writable if and only if fObjectClassID & 0x40000000 == 0x40000000.
+''' struct ContiguousObjectStreamHeaderOrTrailer { // 16 byte GUID identifying this as either a header or trailer // Headers are: DE393979-5188-4b6c-8E63-EEF8AEE0DD38 // Trailers are: FDCEDB70-F786-4b4f-A4D3-C728B3417106 uint8 fGUID [16]; // UID of the corresponding object in the database LittleEndianUnsignedInt32 fObjectUID; '''

+// ClassID of the object.
+This object is externally // writable if and only if fObjectClassID & 0x4000000 == 0x40000000.
 LittleEndianUnsignedInt32 fObjectClassID; // Length of the stream of data which is the persistent // representation of the object.
 This is the size in // bytes of the data between the header and trailer.
-LittleEndianUnsignedInt32 fStreamLength; // The ADLER32 checksum (see RFC1950) of the stream of // data at the time it was last written by InDesign. // InDesign only propagates externally writable contiguous // objects back into the database when there is a checksum mismatch. '''
+LittleEndianUnsignedInt32 fStreamLength; // The ADLER32 checksum (see RFC1950) of the stream of // data at the time it was last written by InDesign. // InDesign only propagates externally writable contiguous // objects back into the database when there is a checksum mismatch.
+LittleEndianUnsignedInt32 fChecksum; };